 If you have questions about a particular study, please contact the organization conducting the research.
 For general questions about partnering with Trillium Health for research opportunities, please contact Shealynn Hilliard at firstname.lastname@example.org.

-If you are transgender and between the age of 12-17 years old, you may be eligible to participate in this study.
+If you are Hispanic or Latino/a, at least 21 years old, living with HIV, and currently smoke, you may be eligible to participate in this study.

 Researchers at the University of Rochester Wilmot Cancer Institute are looking for Latino/a smokers living with HIV to evaluate a text messaging program to quit smoking.
 Participants are asked to complete a 12-week texting program, in English or Spanish, to help them quit smoking.
 Compensation along with nicotine patches, gum, and/or lozenges are provided.

 Food Insecurity and the HIV Care Continuum